 Note A8.1—The mean of a random sample should be equivalent to the target.
 Operation within the range does not imply that the parameter will not bias the final test results.

 A8.2.3 Range with No Target—A range with no target specification is used when: (1) the parameter is not critical and control within the range is sufficient; or (2) the measurement technique is not precise, or both.
-A representative format is xx.xx xx.xx (rangelow  rangehigh).
+A representative format is xx.xx to xx.xx (rangelow to rangehigh).
 For example, the system coolant pressure is 99 kPa to 107 kPa.

 A9.
 ASTM TMC: CALIBRATION PROCEDURES